CottageLabs/localvoices/README.md

 * from_lat - upper-most latitude for search results
 * to_lat - lower-most latitude for search results
-* from_long - left-most longitude for search results
+* from_lon - left-most longitude for search results
-* to_long - right-most longitude for search results
+* to_lon - right-most longitude for search results
 * place - placename to search for
 * q - free-text query string
 * type - one or more of "singer", "song", "version" as a comma-delimitted list